codesyntax/cs.video/README.txt

 We used a pre-cs.video version templates and objects to do this in http://goiena.net/bideoak and now we are using cs.video in http://www.dantzan.com

+In its template the video is shown using FlowPlayer, which is included and distributed with the product.

+A macro called player is defined in the video_view template to be able to reuse the player in other templates such as portlets

 - Code repository: http://code.codesyntax.com/private/cs.video
 - Questions and comments to mlarreategi@codesyntax.com